Bobby Leonard: Later life

 Leonard suffered a heart attack on March 13, 2011, shortly after a Pacers' road victory over the New York Knicks.
 He was later said to be in good condition, but was given an indefinite time to recover, and was filled in for by Pacers TV analyst and former player Austin Croshere.

 Leonard was inducted into the Naismith Memorial Basketball Hall of Fame as a coach in 2014.
 He became the first individual to be inducted into the Indiana University Sports Hall of Fame.
 He was also a member of the Indiana Basketball Hall of Fame and Indiana Sports Writers and Broadcasters Hall of Fame.

 Leonard sustained three falls in 2018.
 The first in January shattered his left hip, while the second in June resulted in a broken left wrist.
 After his third fall in late December, he took a hiatus from calling games, before coming back on February 28, 2019.
 He died on April 13, 2021, at the age of 88.

+Personal life

+Leonard met his wife Nancy (a native of South Bend, Indiana) during his time in college.
+They met when Leonard tripped her when she strolled past him in health class.
+Four years later, on the day after they graduated from Indiana, the two married each other.
+They wound up having five children together over a marriage of 60 years.